wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/controls-canvas-apps/includes/5a-exercise-app-with-controls.md

+### Creating the collection of data

 In this exercise you will use multiple controls mentioned in the previous units to create a unit canvas app that will change as you interact with the controls.
 This will give you an idea of the capabilities of controls and how you can fit them to your needs.

-> [!NOTE]
-> Power Apps requires either an Office 365 license or a free trial.
-Learn more about your licensing options.
-[Microsoft products include Microsoft Power Apps and Power Automate.](/powerapps/administrator/pricing-billing-skus/?azure-portal=true)

-### Creating the collection of data

 1. Sign-in to [Power Apps](https://make.powerapps.com/?azure-portal=true).
 If using the virtual environment, skip to step 2.

 1. On the Home screen select **Canvas app from blank**